Suped

 1. Certificate status: The VMC is inside its valid date range and chains to an accepted issuer.

-2. Gmail result: The message qualifies for verified logo treatment when all other checks pass.
+2. Gmail result: The message qualifies for the logo and blue checkmark when all other checks pass.

 Expired VMC path

-1. Certificate status: The VMC date check fails, even when the BIMI TXT syntax looks correct.
+1. Certificate status: The date check fails even when the BIMI TXT syntax and certificate URL are correct.

-This distinction explains a confusing result: a sender can have a correct BIMI record, a reachable SVG, and a certificate file at the right URL, yet still get no Gmail mark because the certificate expired.
-A sender can also see a logo in one mailbox and no logo in another because the receiver rules are different.
+This distinction explains a confusing result: a sender can have a correct BIMI record, a reachable SVG, and a certificate file at the right URL, yet still lose Gmail's logo and checkmark because the certificate expired.
+A sender can also see different results across providers because their certificate and self-asserted display rules differ.

 Expected behavior by mailbox provider